-On Friday, Rodgers conceded that the striker should not have played any part in the loss to Jose Mourinho's side, and revealed that he remained a doubt for Monday's crucial fixture at Selhurst Park.
+On Friday, Rodgers conceded that the striker was probably not fit enough to have been included in that game, and that he remained a doubt for Monday's crucial fixture at Selhurst Park.

-"We'll see over the next 48 hours," Rodgers told reporters.
+"We'll see over the next 48 hours," said Rodgers.
 "He hadn't trained since he got injured, so it was a bit much (against Chelsea).

 "He had worked really hard to get back and we needed something on the bench that could support us and help us in the game but unfortunately, it wasn't to be.